geraldyong/OpenAI_DocQuery/README.md

 - **Dynamic UI:** The upload section disappears after successful processing and the Q&A section appears.
 - **Intelligent Querying:** Ask questions about your documents and get precise answers.
 - **Easy Setup:** Built with [Streamlit](https://streamlit.io/) for a smooth, web-based interface.
+- **Multi-DB Support:** Supports either Weaviate or Redis as the backend vector database.

 ---